pulumi/docs/content/blog/multi-lang-components/index.md

 The next step in the story is a seamless authoring experience that enables component creators to write, build, and publish components without detailed knowledge of the various Pulumi languages.
 We're excited for you to try it soon - check back here for updates!

+### Next steps

+- Get started with the new pulumi-eks package  https://www.pulumi.com/blog/easily-create-and-manage-aws-eks-kubernetes-clusters-with-pulumi/
+- Subscribe to the [multi-language components issue] for updates on the public preview

 <!-- markdownlint-disable url -->
 [EKS package]: {{< relref "/docs/reference/pkg/eks" >}}